HiFi-Inpaint: Towards High-Fidelity Reference-Based Inpainting for Generating Detail-Preserving Human-Product Images: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the 2035 Key Research and Development Program of Ningbo City under Grant No. 2024Z123, and in part by the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government via the Hong Kong Centre for Logistics Robotics.
+This work was supported in part by the NSFC under Grant No. 62472403, in part by the 2035 Key Research and Development Program of Ningbo City under Grant No. 2024Z123, and in part by the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government via the Hong Kong Centre for Logistics Robotics.
+We thank Hao Yang and Ruibiao Lu for their helpful discussions and technical support.